guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 All the information for the website translation can be found in the [README](https://github.com/processing/p5.js-website) file of the website repo, but it can be still improved, so that it can be wrapped in a separated file with examples and a more detailed explanation as it's said in the [issue #23](https://github.com/Open-Source-Studio-at-ITP/Final-Projects/issues/23) of the Final Projects repo.

-The final audience of this project are non-English speaking first-time p5.js contributors and users -this includes coders, educators and students-, and collaborators interested in develop and contribute in new translations of the website.
+The final audience of this project are non-English speaking first-time p5.js contributors and users -this includes coders, educators and students-, and collaborators interested in developping and contributing in the translation of the website.

 <!-- _What is the current state of things?
 What issue do you wish to solve and why?
 Who is the audience?_ -->